firecmsco/firecms/website/docs/migrating_from_alpha_versions.md

 yarn add @camberi/firecms firebase@9 @mui/material@5 @mui/icons-material@5 @mui/lab@5 @mui/styles@5 @emotion/react @emotion/styled react-router@^6.0.0-beta.5 react-router-dom@^6.0.0-beta.5
 ```

-> You may want to remove previous dependencies or @material-ui
+> You may want to remove previous dependencies to @material-ui

 Unfortunately we still need to rely on FirebaseUI, which still uses the compat
 version of Firebase JS SDK 9, so tree shaking has no effect.